yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/security-checklist-yp.md

 Roles can be assigned to grant users only the essential privileges based on the operations they need to perform in YugabyteDB Anywhere, and in YugabyteDB universes.
 Typically, a Super Admin role is created first.
 The Super Admin can create additional admins and other users with fewer privileges.

-For information on how to enable role-based access control in YugabyteDB Anywhere, see [Authorization](../authorization-platform).
+For information on how to manage YugabyteDB Anywhere users and roles, see [Manage YugabyteDB Anywhere users](../../administer-yugabyte-platform/rbac-platform/).

-For information on how to manage roles and users in YugabyteDB universes, see [Role-based access control](../../../secure/authorization/).
+For information on how to manage roles and users in YugabyteDB universes, see [Database authorization](../authorization-platform).

 ## Authentication